President Trump Names Mick Mulvaney As Acting White House Chief Of Staff

 When asked why Mulvaney was named as "acting" rather than the permanent chief of staff, the official responded, "Because that's what the president wants."

 Vice President Pence's chief of staff, Nick Ayers, had been the leading candidate to replace Kelly, but he pulled out of consideration.
 Former New Jersey Gov. Chris Christie also said in a statement Friday he wasn't interested in the job.
+Rep. Mark Meadows, R-N.C., was also a possible candidate, but the White House said on Wednesday he was no longer in the running.

+Kelly was Trump's second chief of staff in just two years in a White House that has had extraordinarily high levels of turnover.
+Kelly, a retired Marine general who led the Department of Homeland Security before becoming chief of staff, succeeded former Republican National Committee Chairman Reince Priebus.

-Mulvaney, a former Republican congressman from South Carolina, has served multiple roles in the Trump administration.
+Mulvaney has served multiple roles in the Trump administration.
 In addition to leading OMB, he also became the acting director of the Consumer Financial Protection Bureau.
-Mulvaney's replacement at the CFPB was confirmed last week, and he will also step down from his role at OMB to become acting chief of staff.
+Mulvaney's replacement at the CFPB was confirmed last week; he will step down from his role at OMB to become acting chief of staff.
 The White House announced that Mulvaney's deputy at OMB, Russell Vought, will succeed him.

+Mulvaney, a former Republican congressman from South Carolina, was part of the conservative House Freedom Caucus and was first elected in 2010 as part of the Tea Party movement.

 The administration official, who declined to speak on record, said that Trump likes Mulvaney's experience on Capitol Hill and that he's "fiscally responsible."
-Mulvaney was part of the conservative House Freedom Caucus and was first elected in 2010 as part of the Tea Party movement.

-Mulvaney met with Trump earlier Friday at the White House, the official said, adding that he didn't found out about the new position on Twitter.
+Mulvaney met with Trump earlier Friday at the White House, the official said, adding that Mulvaney didn't found out about the new position on Twitter.
 The official also said that Kelly was pleased with his successor.

+Shortly after Trump announced his promotion, Mulvaney responded, calling it a "tremendous honor."

+This is a tremendous honor.
+I look forward to working with the President and the entire team.
+It’s going to be a great 2019! https://t.co/X4gauBOg1d— Mick Mulvaney (@MickMulvaneyOMB) December 14, 2018